eugenelet/eugenelet.github.io/_pages/publications.md

 ## Conference

-*Eugene Lee* and Chen-Yi Lee, "**NeuralScale: Efficient Scaling of Neurons in Resource-Constrained Deep Neural Networks,**" In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, June 2020
+*Eugene Lee* and Chen-Yi Lee, "**NeuralScale: Efficient Scaling of Neurons in Resource-Constrained Deep Neural Networks,**" (oral) In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, June 2020

 *Eugene Lee*, Annie Ho, Yi-Ting Wang, Cheng-Han Huang, Chen-Yi Lee, "**Cross-Domain Adaptation for Biometric Identification Using Photoplethysmogram,**" International Conference on Acoustics, Speech, and Signal Processing, May 2020